Improve patient outcomes and lower operational costs

 The healthcare landscape is changing

 It’s not news that the healthcare system is going through a period of rapid growth.
 The Affordable Care Act (ACA) created an imperative for coverage, introducing millions of new people into an already over-stretched system.
-There are countless new regulations and agencies to contend with, laws touching everything from patient information to pharmaceutical testing.
+There are countless new regulations and agencies to contend with and regulations touching everything from patient information to pharmaceutical testing.
 Insurance marketplaces mean many patients will go outside the standard HMO for at least some portion of their care, creating challenges in transferring data.
 And the disruptive technologies of SaaS, mobile, and cloud are creating an array of health-related applications and self-serve solutions that allow users to track and improve their own health, or work directly with specialists, cutting out insurance or hospitals altogether.

 And this is just the American market.